 Another popular bath lift in the £200, 20-stone range is the Bellavita Lightweight Compact & Portable Bath Lift Bathing Aid Assistant.
-Weighing in at just 9.3 kgs, this model is very light and easy to handle, and it has as very low seat height of just 6 cm to allow for luxurious full immersion.
+Weighing in at just 9.3 kgs, this model is very light and easy to handle, and it has a shallow seat height of just 6 cm to allow for luxurious complete immersion.

-It’s held in place with four quick-release suction cups and is easy to dismantle for storage or transportation.
+It’s held in place with four quick-release suction cups and can easily dismantle for storage or transportation.
 This model also features a floating waterproof handset control.

 Patterson Medical Bathlift Bathmaster Deltis with Cover, Blue (Eligible for VAT relief in the UK)

 - Separates into two parts for easier lifting and carrying, high quality materials and construction offer safety and comfort with no servicing required

 - The all plastic construction is easy to clean and free from corrosion

-An excellent choice for larger or heavier users is the Bathlift Bathmaster Deltis Heavy Duty UK, which is built to accommodate up to 26.75 stone.
+An excellent choice for larger or heavier users is the Bathlift Bathmaster Deltis Heavy Duty UK, which accommodates up to 26.75 stone.

 Made from high-performance plastic, this lift is surprisingly lightweight at just 13 kg, and it separates into two pieces for easy storage or transport.
 The Bathmaster Deltis Heavy Duty costs just under £450.back to menu ↑

 Inflatable Bath Lifts

-Inflatable Bath Lifts are inflatable seats that are operated with a handset-controlled electric pump.
-The user places the lift in the bath and inflates it so that the seat is level with the rim of the bath.
+Inflatable Bath Lifts are inflatable seats operated with a handset-controlled electric pump.
+The user places the lift in the bath and inflates it so that the seat is level with the tub’s rim.

 The user then sits on the seat and presses a button on the controller to deflate the unit, which lowers the user into the water.
 When the user is done bathing, another touch of a button reinflates the seat, raising it to the level of the bathtub rim for an easy exit.

-This type of lift is both very light weight and compact when deflated, making it easy to move, transport, or store.
-Many users say they particularly appreciate inflatable lifts that deflate to total flatness, making it easy to be fully immersed in the bath water.
+This lift is very lightweight and compact when deflated, making it easy to move, transport, or store.
+Many users say they particularly appreciate inflatable lifts that deflate to total flatness, making it easy to be fully immersed in the bathwater.

 Homecraft Bathlift Bathing Cushion